pynufft/pynufft/README.md

 pynufft was funded by the Ministry of Science and Technology, Cambridge Overseas Trust and Ministry of Education.

-If you find pynufft useful, please cite Fessler's min-max NUFFT paper.
+If you find pynufft useful, please cite:

+Jyh-Miin Lin and Hsiao-Wen Chung, Pynufft: python non-uniform fast Fourier transform for MRI, Building Bridges in Medical Sciences 2017, St John's College, CB2 1TP Cambridge, UK, 2017

+And Fessler and Sutton's min-max NUFFT algorithm:
 Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
 IEEE Trans Signal Process 2003;51(2):560-574.

 Please open an issue if you have any question related to pynufft.